 Latest health order: Masks required indoors for vaccinated as well as unvaccinated individuals.

-To find a vaccination clinic near you, visit the Santa Clara County Public Health Department website for a list of clinic sites where you can drop in without an appointment, or schedule a time that fits your schedule.
+To get your vaccination or booster, visit the Santa Clara County Public Health Department website for a list of clinic sites near you – where you can drop in without an appointment, or schedule a time that fits your schedule.

 Testing is a critical tool in the fight against this pandemic.
 To find a free COVID-19 testing site near you, use these online tools:

 Current students can visit the Health Services virtual clinic for services.
 The virtual clinic uses online video that is HIPAA-compliant for privacy and security, so students can talk with a health care provider about issues including women’s health, birth control, community resources and referrals.
 To schedule an appointment, send an email to firstname.lastname@example.org.